Captain Rex: Star Wars: The Clone Wars

 Rex is a principal character in the Bad Batch story arc, an unfinished story arc released as completed animatics; the arc was released in completed form as part of the seventh season of The Clone Wars, released on Disney+ in 2020.
 Shortly after Fives' death, Rex discovers a transmission from Echo, previously thought to have been killed in action, and leads a successful mission to rescue him, with help from Anakin and Clone Force 99 (aka "the Bad Batch"), a squad of clone troopers with genetic mutations.
 Rex also appears in the final story arc of the series, the Siege of Mandalore, set during Revenge of the Sith.
-After being promoted to commander, he leads half of the 501st Legion reassigned to Ahsoka, who previously relinquished command upon leaving the Jedi Order, into an assault of Mandalore, with the intent of capturing the former Sith Lord Darth Maul.
+After being promoted to commander, he leads half of the 501st Legion reassigned to Ahsoka, who previously relinquished command upon leaving the Jedi Order, into an assault of Mandalore, with the intent of capturing the former Rogue Sith Darth Maul.
 Though the assault is successful and Maul's forces are defeated, with Maul himself captured, Palpatine, who has revealed himself as Darth Sidious, issues Order 66, causing Ahsoka's clone troopers to turn on her, including Rex; however, Rex is able to resist the order long enough to warn Ahsoka.
 As a result, Ahsoka escapes and manages to remove Rex's chip, restoring his free will.
 For his treachery against the Republic, ARC Trooper Jesse threatens to demote Commander Rex to captain and orders his execution.
 Rex and Ahsoka manage to escape the cruiser they are on before it crashes into the planet below.
 After the impact, Rex and Ahsoka bury Jesse and the dead clones in a mass grave, marking it with the helmets of the fallen clones.
 The pair then fake their deaths and go their separate ways.